PZenha/LAMEC_IoT/README.md

 The objective is to turn a water pump in case the soil humidity is to low or the user wants to turn it on directly on the web app.

+The sensors used was the DHT11 for air temperature and humidity and for the soil humidity the SEN0193.

 ## Final result
 ![Web app](https://i.gyazo.com/23601fecde19b4b0839dbc9b4edd6137.png)
 ![Final looks](https://i.gyazo.com/7fedd67f354218e1ae093910507d12e5.png)